-I write to report to you my findings of wildlife reconnaissance surveys I completed at 83 Princess Street, Sausalito, California (APN 065-132-18), where I understand an 4-story, 57-foot-tall building is proposed to include 39 condominiums and 64,167 square feet of floor space with lots of glass on its façades, all on 0.44 acres.
-This project would be located immediately adjacent to another proposed project at APN 065-132-16, which would be an 8-story, 109.5-foot-tall building with 59 residential units and 119,647 square feet of floor space with lots of glass on its façades, all on 0.53 acres.
+I write to report to you my findings of wildlife reconnaissance surveys I completed at 83 Princess Street, Sausalito, California (APN 065-132-18), where a 4-story, 57-foot-tall building is proposed to include 39 condominiums and 64,167 square feet of floor space with lots of glass on its façades, all on 0.44 acres.
+This project would be located immediately adjacent to another proposed project of which I provided comments in a letter dated 17 April 2024.
+This second project, known as the 605 Bridgeway site, would be an 8-story, 109.5-foot-tall building with 59 residential units and 119,647 square feet of floor space with lots of glass on its façades, all on 0.53 acres located at APN 065-132-16.
 I surveyed the sites of both these projects to determine whether they provide habitat for special-status species of wildlife.
+What I found of species at either site - at 605 Bridgeway and at 83 Princess Street - can be expected to apply equally to the other site, as none of the wildlife species at issue would be confined to one or the other site.
+The activities of all species I detected are known to encompass areas that are larger than either the 83 Princess Street site or the 605 Bridgeway site.
+The loss of habitat on one or the other of these sites would further fragment habitat in the region, but habitat would remain on the other site yet to be developed.